 There are lots of opportunities along the way to stop for a break or stay at ‘Fietsers Welkom!’
 (Cyclists Welcome!) establishments.
 You will always enjoy a warm welcome at these establishments, even if you have a punctured tyre or arrive all rain-soaked.
 There are over 1,100 cycle-friendly establishments in the Netherlands.
 They can be recognised by the ‘Fietsers Welkom!’ sign displayed on the front of the establishment.
 They are indicated on the map on the recreational cycle route planner (Recreatieve fietsrouteplanner) page.
 As you zoom in, junctions and ‘Fietsers Welkom!’ establishments will appear.

-TIP: want to read about the experience of a young couple cycling the Dutch part of the Rhine Cycle Route?
-Click here for their blogpost
+TIP: want to read about the experience of a cycling the Rhine Cycle Route?
+Click here for a travelmap